 A/B or split testing aims to test only one specific element of your online store.
 For example, it could be the color of the “Add to cart” button, location of the image in the section or content, banner on the landing page, CTA text, or headline copy.

-Multivariate testing compares changes in several elements of your website at once, and such tests are significantly more complex than A/B ones, increasing the sample size.
+Multivariate testing compares changes in several elements of your website at once, and such tests are significantly more complex than A/B ones on Shopify, increasing the sample size.
 Unlike a simple A/B test, you can compare combinations of variations: instead of A and B options, you also get C, D, E, F variants, and so on.

 Due to the extensive sample size, it becomes more challenging to collect statistics.
 Nevertheless, multivariate tests allow you to immediately compare the effectiveness of combinations of changes.